-The advancement of social media and communication technology is the reason most of the businesses, marketing experts, and executives emphasize that customer experience is the backbone of any marketing program.
+The advancement of technology is why most leaders emphasize website customer experience as the backbone of business success.

 For any business, small or large, every customer is an asset, without which companies would have no business at all.

-Reputations are at stake, marketing paradigm is evolving fast, and businesses that are investing in improving customer experience are already leaping ahead of their competitors.
+Reputations are at stake, the marketing paradigm evolves fast, and businesses are already improving customer experience, leaping ahead of the competition.

 Hence businesses need to leverage their customer experience irrespective of the product or service they sell.
-Putting a focus on customer needs will help business in several ways, one of which is creating a reliable customer base.
+Along with this, focusing on measuring customer experience is very crucial.
+Putting a focus on customer needs helps businesses in several ways, such as creating a reliable customer base.

 Since the buyers today have so many purchasing options and substitutes, SaaS businesses in no way can afford to ignore the importance of providing additional values to their buyers.